In this article:

 Virtual healthcare formats

 Eligible health visits are moving to a telemedicine model to reduce in-person interactions.
-Using secure APIs and software development kits (SDKs), providers can use video calling to continue to care for patients (and bill for services) while also protecting patients, providers and staff from infection.
-In addition to live video calls, providers can also record and send short videos to their patient population, conveying news about the coronavirus and steps to safeguard health.
+Using secure APIs and software development kits (SDKs), providers can use in-app video calling to continue to care for patients (and bill for services) while also protecting patients, providers and staff from infection.

 Where local laws allow it, some public health organizations are monitoring individuals diagnosed with the coronavirus to keep local residents aware of emerging outbreaks.
 In Israel, for example, neighbors of any resident diagnosed with the coronavirus are alerted by text message and asked to shelter in place.1 Other surveillance programs getting off the ground are voluntary in nature, asking residents to self-report in order to give people in their region more granular information about where coronavirus cases are located.